kpister/cse130-summer19-b/docs/about.md

 ## Grading

 -  5% Participation in class and online
-- 35% Homeworks and programming labs
-- 25% Midterm exam
-- 35% Final exam

-Or

 - 50% Homeworks and programming labs
 - 20% Midterm exam
 - 30% Final exam